 I’ve recently come across Hitchcock’s video interviews where he shared his views on what suspense and mystery are.
 As a screenwriter who employs mystery and suspense in her own works, I could not help but write my own view on the subject, the differing from the Mr. Hitchcock’s one:

 ‘Mystery is an intellectual process, like in a whodunnit.’ – from a video interview with Alfred Hitchcock

-The word ‘mystery’ to which Mr. Hitchcock assigned the intellectual ‘whodunnit’ meaning, in fact, defines the following: the unknown, the unexplained, the not obvious or invisible, or the secretive.
+The word ‘mystery’ to which Mr. Hitchcock assigned the intellectual ‘whodunnit’ meaning, in fact, defines the unknown, the unexplained, the not obvious or invisible, or the secretive.
 In other words, an enigma.
 In addition, the word ‘mystery’ also bears a spiritual meaning – a truth that someone can only know by a revelation and that cannot be fully understood.
 Thus, it can be said that the resolution of an enigma equals to a revelation of some sort.
 You cannot arrive at it by the intellectual means, although you can use your mind to grapple with it, but essentially realisations are arrived at through a personal journey that involves feelings, emotions, spiritual revelations and discoveries, coming from within as well as from without.
 But this for Mr. Hitchcock seemed to be of little interest:

 ‘Mystery does not have a particular appeal to me […] because in this course before you arrive at this 5-second-revelation there is no emotion from the motion. […] But suspense is essentially an emotional process. - from a video interview with Alfred Hitchcock